 Examples of niches include: travel, fashion, beauty, fitness, lifestyle, technology, etc.

-When choosing your topic area a common mistake I see new bloggers try to do is that they go too broad.
+When choosing your blog’s niche, a common mistake I see new bloggers try to do is that they go too broad.
 They want to become a fitness blogger.

 But fitness can include, bodybuilding, calisthenics, martial arts, eating healthy, supplements, gym equipment, fitness fashion, you get the idea right?
 There’s just sooooo much you can talk about.